Prof. Duncan H Gregory

-Work as part of the EPSRC SUPERGEN initiative focuses on the synthesis, characterisation and testing of novel systems for storing hydrogen for use in future power generation (e.g. with fuel cells in automotive applications).
-This work is performed within the UK Sustainable Hydrogen Energy Consortium (UKSHEC).
-Other work under this category includes the synthesis and characterisation of new anode materials for lithium ion batteries and chalcogenide nanomaterials for use as new thermoelectrics.
+Projects funded by the EC, EPSRC and industry focus on the synthesis, characterisation and testing of novel systems for storing hydrogen and ammonia for use in future power generation (e.g. with fuel cells in automotive applications).
+Other work under this category includes the synthesis and characterisation of new anode and electrolyte materials for lithium ion batteries and chalcogenide nanomaterials for use as new thermoelectrics.
 See ref.
-1 for a recent article highlighting some aspects of our hydrogen storage work.
+1 for an article highlighting some aspects of our hydrogen storage work.

-Research in this area focuses chiefly on the synthesis of new nanotubes, -wires and -fibres formed not from carbon but from a range of inorganic materials.
+Research in this area focuses chiefly on the synthesis of new nanotubes, -wires, -fibres and -sheets formed not from carbon but from a range of inorganic materials.
 We are able to produce nanostructures from both layered (2D) and chain-like (1D) inorganic solids.
 We can synthesise such materials from varied parts of the periodic table including the s-block, p-block and d-block nitrides, chalcogenides and oxides.
-Properties (e.g superconductivity, gas storage)can vary markedly with size and morphology.
+Properties (e.g superconductivity, gas storage, thermoelectricity)can vary markedly with size and morphology.
 See refs.
 4, 5 for recent examples.

 Research here is centered on the utilisation of novel high-powered microwave techniques not only to synthesise and process industrially important materials (such as structural ceramics) but also as a way to access new metastable complex materials that are not attainable via other routes.
 An important part of this process is our abilty to understand the interaction of microwaves with solids and the way in which microwave driven reactions occur.
-This is the type of work that can only be performed by bridging cross-disciplinary boundaries and we collaborate extensively with Prof Sam Kingman at Chemical Engineering at the University of Nottingham.
+This is the type of work that can only be performed by bridging cross-disciplinary boundaries and we collaborate extensively with Engineering colleagues in Glasgow and elsewhere.
 See ref.
-3 for a recent example.
+3 for background.

 The Research Group

-The solid state group have recently moved into new and completely refurbished laboratories, funded under WestCHEM.
-The materials laboratories have facilities that cater both for the diverse approach of our synthetic chemistry and for the comprehensive characterisation of structure and properties.
+The solid state group is based in refurbished laboratories, funded under WestCHEM.
+The materials laboratories have facilities that cater both for the diverse approach of our synthetic chemistry and for the comprehensive characterisation of the structure and properties of materials.

 We have several videos describing and demonstrating some aspects of our work.